Properties of Noncommutative Renyi and Augustin Information: Introduction

-where $\nu$ is any reference measure\footnote{Note that the quantity $E_0^{(1)}(s,P)$ does not depend on the choice of the reference measure.} such that $W_x$ is absolutely continuous with respect to $\nu$ for all $x$ with $P(x)>0$.
+where $\nu$ is any reference measure\footnote{Note that the quantity $E_0^{\texttt{r}}(s,P)$ does not depend on the choice of the reference measure.} such that $W_x$ is absolutely continuous with respect to $\nu$ for all $x$ with $P(x)>0$.

-The auxiliary function presented above has a close relation to an one-parameter generalization of Shannon's mutual information.
+The auxiliary function presented above has a close relation to a one-parameter generalization of Shannon's mutual information.
 Sibson \cite{Sib69} introduced one candidate in terms of R\'enyi's divergence $D_\alpha$ \cite{Ren61, EH14} and showed that it equals a scaled version of Gallager's auxiliary function:

-where the infimum is taken over all probability measures $q$ on the output measurable space, and $P\circ \mathscr{W}$ denotes the joint probability measure between the input and output spaces.
-We termed $I_\alpha^{(1)}(P,\mathscr{W})$ \emph{the order $\alpha$ R\'enyi information for a prior $P$}.
+where the infimum is taken over all probability measures $q$ on the output measurable space, and $P\circ \mathscr{W}$ denotes the joint probability measure on the product of input and output spaces.
+We termed $I_\alpha^{\texttt{r}}(P,\mathscr{W})$ \emph{the order-$\alpha$ R\'enyi information for a prior $P$}.